zeratax/toomanytags/README.md

 # toomanytags
-adds tags from panda to tsumino
+adds tags from panda to tsumino/pururin
 ## Instructions
 #### 1.
 Enter a valid panda url into the *notes* field